karmab/kcli/README.md

 virsh vol-upload --pool vms $TEMPLATE ${TEMPLATE}.raw
 ```

-Note that LVM-backed storage pools are currently not working with `kcli list -t`.

 ##cloudinit stuff

 if cloudinit is enabled (it is by default), a custom iso is generated on the fly for your vm ( using mkisofs) and uploaded to your kvm instance ( using the API).